Vivacity Consulting

 Vivacity Consulting: Your Medical Education Guide

 Vivacity Consulting has partnered with numerous organizations in the design and implementation of impactful activities.
-Working with SAGES, Ms. Schwarz has facilitated two longitudinal Performance Improvement educational activities designed to increase the adoption of complicated hernia surgery procedures into practice.
+Working with the Society of American Gastrointestinal and Endoscopic Surgeons )(SAGES), Ms. Schwarz has facilitated two longitudinal Performance Improvement educational activities designed to increase the adoption of complicated hernia surgery procedures into practice.

-Ms. Schwarz has also led 20 successful initial and reaccreditation applications for the ACCME and the IMQ, with 6 resulting in decisions of accreditation with commendation.
+Ms. Schwarz has also led 40+ successful initial and reaccreditation applications for the ACCME and Joint Accreditation.

 Filed Under: CME Solutions